hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 execution using the green thread approach to optimize the utilization of the computing resources.

-The breakthrough application speed is achieved by keeping both the computation and data storage in memory.
+Breakthrough application speed is achieved by keeping both the computation and data storage in memory.
 The embedded Hazelcast IMDG provides elastic in-memory storage and is a great tool for storing the results of a computation or as a cache for datasets to be used